telerik/blazor-docs/components/buttongroup/buttons.md

 ## ButtonGroup ToggleButton

-The `ButtonGroupToggleButton` becomes primary when clicked and de-selects when another one is clicked.
+The `ButtonGroupToggleButton` becomes selected when clicked and de-selects when another one is clicked.
 If multiple selection is enabled, the user can select more than one `ButtonGroupToggleButton` at a time.
 Clicking on a selected button in this case will de-select it.
 Read more in the [Selection]({%slug buttongroup-selection%}) article.

 The `ButtonGroupToggleButton` inherits the parameters and behavior of the [`TelerikToggleButton`]({%slug togglebutton-overview%}) component.